TomSpencerLondon/Quiz/README.md

 # Question knows (add behavior to Question class)
 - all possible answers
-- the correct answer
+- the correct answerDbo

 # Add behavior to Questioner to
 - Display all answers
-- Accept an answer selection
+- Accept an answerDbo selection
 - Report is correct or not

 # Story: collect answers and grade overall exam